 Questions from the students during the lecture, laboratory periods and Academic Competence Enhancement sessions are allowed.
 Students are expected to participate in small group projects that involve problem solving of clinical cases.
 Students are also expected to fulfill the community work requirement for the course.

-Professional Behavior:
+Professional Behavior

 An excellent physician is ethical, honest, professional, and responsible in all the life acts.
 Plagiarism, cheating or falsification in exams and academic works represent a serious failure.
-This type of conduct will be forwarded for the respective disciplinary process, Details of all suspected violations of academic integrity will be reported in a memorandum to the Academic Dean and to the Dean of Students, through the Associate Dean of Basic Sciences.
+This type of conduct will be forwarded for the respective disciplinary process, Details of all suspected violations of academic integrity will be reported to the Deanship of Student Affairs.